DEPARTMENT OF STATE

 11 DE Reg.
 1664 (06/01/08)

-9.1 When an applicant is approved for licensure, the Division of Professional Regulation will send a letter to the applicant advising that person of the prorated license fee.
-Once the license fee is received by the Division, a license number is issued and mailed to the applicant.
+9.1 When an applicant is approved by the Board for licensure, the Division of Professional Regulation will issue a license number and mail a license to the applicant.

 10.0 Continuing Education

-10.3.1 Program Content: Courses must cover land surveying topics and must directly contribute to accomplishment of the primary purpose of continuing education, which is to help assure that licensees possess the knowledge, skills and competence necessary to function in a manner that protects and serves the public interest.
+10.2.1 Program Content: Courses must cover land surveying topics and must directly contribute to accomplishment of the primary purpose of continuing education, which is to help assure that licensees possess the knowledge, skills and competence necessary to function in a manner that protects and serves the public interest.
 The knowledge or skills taught must enable licensees to better serve surveying clients and the subject matter must be directly related to the land surveying practice.
-All educational courses must be approved by the Board.
+All educational courses and their instructors, both live and online, must be approved by the Board except for those courses sponsored or offered by surveying societies located in any state or United States territory, including the District of Columbia.
+Courses that are sponsored or offered by surveying societies located in any state or United States territory, including the District of Columbia, will receive automatic approval and do not require Board review and approval.

 ALTA/ACSM land title surveys